evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 description: Evaluate and test your LLM use case in 15 minutes.
 ---

 Evaluating the quality of LLM outputs is essential for building a production-grade LLM application.
 During development, you need to compare quality with different prompts and detect regressions.
-Once your app is live, run online evaluations to ensure outputs are safe and accurate and to understand user behavior.
+Once your app is live, you need to ensure outputs are safe and accurate and understand user behavior.

 Manually reviewing individual outputs doesn't scale.
 This tutorial shows you how to automate LLM evaluations from experiments to production.

-You will learn both about evaluation methods, and the workflow to run and track them.
+You will learn both about the evaluation methods and the workflow to run and track them.

 {% hint style="success" %}
 **Want a very simple example first?** This ["Hello World"](quickstart-llm.md) will take a couple minutes.
 {% endhint %}

 In this tutorial, you will:
-* Prepeare a toy chatbot dataset
+* Prepare a toy chatbot dataset
 * Evaluate responses using different methods:
     * Text statistics
     * Text patterns